 Michael Jordan completely embarrassed himself with a large portion of his Hall of Fame speech

-There were some nice moments in MJ’s Hall of Fame speech
+There were some pleasant moments in MJ’s Hall of Fame speech

 While the vast majority of Jordan’s Hall of Fame speech was cringeworthy, it certainly wasn’t without its pleasant moments.